ToreiHispi/Touken-Ranbu-Helper-LITE-/README.md

 # Touken Helper LITE
-This extension only works with Google Chrome.
+This extension now supports Google Chrome and Mozilla Firefox.
 This is the low memory, basic (OLD) touken helper.

 The original Helper was made by weibo user moelynn, then translated into English by Oredare, Maitou, Seijuros, and Miiandering.